Welcome to Graduate Studies in Chemical Engineering!

 Before you arrive on campus consider downloading the MappedIn app for your smart phone.
 MappedIn and the University of Waterloo have partnered to provide you with a detailed map of campus that allows you to get directions from room to room.
 Navigating a new space for the first time can be difficult; we want to make your experience as easy as possible.
 MappedIn is free to download and can help you find your way while you're adjusting to life at uWaterloo.
 You can download MappedIn for BlackBerry, iPhone and Android.

-- Student Fees: Student Fee information is available on the Finance – Student Accounts website.
+- Student Fees: Student Fee information is available on the Student Financial Services website.
 There is information on fee schedules, due dates and late fees, how to pay your fees (including Promissory Note details), tax receipts and contact information for questions about your account.
 Your up-to-date financial account information is available through Quest.

-- The University of Waterloo bills students on a per-term basis.
-For each academic term you're enrolled at Waterloo, you'll need to attain the registered status "Fees Arranged."
+- The University of Waterloo bills students on a per term basis.
+For each academic term you are enrolled at Waterloo, you will need to attain the registered status "Fees Arranged."

 - Being "Fees Arranged" for the term means that you are fully registered (not just enrolled) and that you do not risk being un-enrolled from your studies.
 You must make your own fee arrangements every term – your tuition is NOT automatically paid by your GRS

-- For instructions on how to become fees arranged and payment options please visit the Student Finance website.
+- For instructions on how to become fees arranged and payment options please visit the Student Financical Services website.

 It's important to be sure your student account indicates “Fees Arranged”